 The City of Newark Division of Arts and Cultural Affairs is proud to announce the unveiling of two new public murals by interdisciplinary artist Helina Metaferia, created in collaboration with Project for Empty Space, which served as both facilitator and host site, and Edison Properties, which provided a second host location.

-The murals—located at 800 Broad Street and 35 Halsey Street—draw from Metaferia’s ongoing series By Way of Revolution and celebrate Newark’s rich legacy of activism while uplifting contemporary voices shaping the city today.
+The murals—located at 35 Halsey Street and 19 Edison Place—draw from Metaferia’s ongoing series By Way of Revolution and celebrate Newark’s rich legacy of activism while uplifting contemporary voices shaping the city today.
+The murals were unveiled on Monday, November 17, with celebrations taking place at both locations.

-Metaferia led a Newark-based workshop for women-identifying BIPOC participants, exploring resilience, protest histories, and strategies for self and community care.
-From this gathering, Newark-born cousins Nashel Brantley and Karla Cruz were selected as the central figures for the murals.
-Each work merges their portraits with archival materials from Newark’s activist history, connecting past and present movements for justice and representation.
+Metaferia led a Newark-based workshop for women-identifying BIPOC participants that centered on resilience, protest histories, and strategies for self and community care.
+From this gathering, Newark-born cousins Nashel Brantley and Karla Cruz were chosen as the focal figures for the murals.
+Their portraits, taken by Newark-based photographer Malaika A. Muindi, are interwoven with archival materials from the city’s activist history, linking past and present movements for justice and representation.

 Metaferia’s creative process was deeply informed by the Newark Public Library’s extensive archival collections, which document local and national activist movements across generations.
-Protest imagery incorporated into the murals includes 1960s–70s Black Panther and Young Lord photographs, materials from The Star-Ledger, the National Council on Negro Women, and other African-American, Puerto Rican, and Hispanic organizations, reflecting the mural subjects’ diverse heritage.
+Protest imagery incorporated into the murals includes 1960s–70s Black Panther and Young Lords photographs, materials from The Star-Ledger, the National Council on Negro Women, and other African American, Puerto Rican, and Hispanic organizations, reflecting the mural subjects’ diverse heritage.

 Buttons from the Library’s Hilda A. Hidalgo protest button collection adorn the mural figures, alongside new buttons designed through community input on what a modern revolution looks and feels like.